absolute-quantum/cats-blender-plugin/README.md

 #### 0.4.1
 - Added: Model: More models are now compatible (if not please report it to us)
 - Added: Translations: Now shows how many objects were translated
-- Added: Model: Added notification when mmd_tools is not installed/enabled
+- Added: Model: New notification when mmd_tools is not installed/enabled
 - Fixed: Model: Joining meshes causes models to be decimated weirdly
 - Fixed: Model: Rigidbodies and joints not getting deleted
 - Fixed: Visemes: Shape keys getting wrongly renamed to name + "_old"